Bhanditz/MVD-project/develop-mvd/INSTALL.md

 ##Installing Mirah

+You can either install from a prepackaged zip file here: [https://github.com/mirah/mirah/releases](https://github.com/mirah/mirah/releases), or you can build Mirah from source.

+###Building Mirah from source

 First install rvm from [https://rvm.io](rvm.io) if you do not have it.

 You can skip the installation of gpg2 if you trust the distribution point of rvm.